Large family home with gazebo under a blue sky.

 Unfortunately, real estate transactions aren’t immune to taxes.
 For example, you might pay for the following:

-Transfer taxes cover government processing of the real estate transaction.
-The amount of transfer and property taxes depends on your region.
+• Transfer taxes: These cover government processing of the real estate transaction.
+Like with property taxes, the amount of transfer taxes depends on your region.

-Capital gains taxes rarely come into play when selling your home.
-However, if you have lived in your home for less than 2 years, are selling a vacation home or investment property, or your home’s value has grown by over $250,000 (or $500,000 for joint tax filers), you might owe 15% of the home sale in capital gains taxes.
+• Capital gains taxes: These rarely come into play when selling your home.
+However, if you have lived in your home for less than 2 years, are selling a vacation home, selling an investment property or your home’s value has grown by over $250,000 (or $500,000 for joint tax filers), you might owe 15% of the home sale in capital gains taxes.

 Real Estate Commissions

 The real estate agent helping you sell your home will earn real estate commissions for their effort.
-Usually, a REALTOR® or agent will receive 5% – 6% of your sale price.
+Usually, your REALTOR® as a seller and the buyer’s agent will split 5% – 6% of your sale price.
+This percentage is also shared by the agents’ brokerages and other parties, depending on what state you live in.
 That’s $12,500 for a home that sells for $250,000, which can seem steep, but the cost is worth it.

 While it’s possible to sell your home on your own, real estate agents provide significant advantages like: